Missing Children Fast Facts

 January 2007 - The police find Hornbeck and another missing boy, 13-year-old Ben Ownby, who had been held for four days, in the Kirkwood, Missouri, apartment of Michael J. Devlin.

-December 21, 2007 - Michael J. Devlin receives 74 life sentences.
+December 21, 2007 - Devlin receives 74 life sentences.
 He is serving his time at Crossroads Correctional Center in Cameron, Missouri.

-July 15, 2002 - Five-year-old Samantha is abducted outside a Stanton, California apartment complex while playing with a friend.
+October 4, 2011 - Ten-month old Lisa is found to be missing from her crib by her father, Jeremy Irwin, when he returns home from work between 3 am and 4 am in Kansas City.
+Also missing are the family cell phones.

-July 15, 2002 - Five-year-old Samantha is abducted outside a Stanton, California apartment complex while playing with a friend.
+October 4, 2011 - Ten-month old Lisa is found to be missing from her crib by her father, Jeremy Irwin, when he returns home from work between 3 am and 4 am in Kansas City.
+Also missing are the family cell phones.

 Megan Kanka